What is Entropion (Eyelid Turning in)?

 Most people who have entropion and take care of it sooner rather than later have a fairly good prognosis.
 Surgery usually resolves the problem.

-That said, the sooner you treat entropion, the better your chances are of fixing it before too much damage is done.
-And the better your chances are at maintaining healthy eyes and good vision.
+The sooner you treat entropion, the better the chances are of fixing it before too much damage is done.
+Talk to your doctor about whether or not entropion (or ectropion) surgery is right for you.

 In this article